GAIA

 This series, still in progress, takes its name from the hypothesis by James Lovelock and Lynn Margulis which describes Earth as a single superorganism in which living beings and the rest of the planet establish a self-regulating equilibrium that ensures the survival of the whole.

-The series consists of diptychs created by juxtaposing two photographs of natural elements found in my local environment.
-These elements generate a third image that combines the two photographs into a harmonious whole, which differs from the simple sum of its parts, as described by Ralph Gibson with his “overtones”.
-New and balanced realities can be created from this simple juxtaposition.
+In this work, diptychs are formed by juxtaposing two photographs of natural scenes in my local environment.
+These images combine to create a third picture that fuses the two into a harmonious whole, transcending the simple sum of its parts, as described by Ralph Gibson with his “visual overtones.”
+This simple juxtaposition can create new and balanced realities, sometimes surreal or dreamlike.

-The work aims to reflect on the need to re-establish the connection with nature, neglected for too long, and to feel a responsible part of this marvellous gear once again to ensure the survival of our planet.
+The images aim to remind us of the need to re-establish the connection with nature, neglected for too long, and to feel a responsible part of this marvellous gear once again to ensure the survival of our planet.

 "These are masterly diptychs.
 Each image is remarkable in its own right - the lighting, cropping, the attentiveness to many fine details, the wonders of nature - all of these qualities come through.
 And when two images are paired so thoughtfully, with such visual grace, the sense of wonder and awe expands and delights even more intensely as the visual echoes reverberate."